n00ax/NexVM/README.md

 # NexVM
-A Virtual Machine Expiermentation And Test Project
+A Virtual Machine Experimentation And Test Project

 ## Introduction
 I worked on this project a few years ago, as a forray into my interest of virtual machines during high school.